mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/strategic-partner-cloud.md

 ![](attachments/runningonsapcloud.png)

-### 1.2 How Is the Mendix Development Portal Integrated with the SAP Cloud Platform?
+### 1.2 How Is the Mendix Development Portal Integrated with SAP Cloud Platform?

 The deployment of a Mendix application to the SAP Cloud Platform is fully integrated in the application lifecycle of Mendix.